» Far Cotton CPS

 —————————

-[Added somewhat later: After posting the above, I had a very touching email from Cyril Mortimer's daughter Jane, filling in some details.
+[Added somewhat later: After posting the above, I had very touching emails from Cyril Mortimer's daughters Jane and Anne, filling in some details.

 He returned home at the end of the war, well travelled and educated.
 Like many of the teachers of my time, men who had been officers in the war, he went on an accelerated teaching programme.
 He was eventually headmaster of an elementary school in Northampton.